trothr/znetboot/clefonvm.md

 and a user is a virtual machine.
 As a general purpose operating system, z/VM provides interactive computing services by defining each user as a virtual machine, typically running CMS.
-But being true virtual machines, users of z/VM can run any operating system suitable for the IBM Z architecture.
+But being true virtual machines, "users" of z/VM can run any operating system suitable for the IBM Z architecture.

 Your virtual machine should be defined for at least 1G of memory (RAM, “storage”) and have at least one disk of 5G or more (about 7000